 Is VR Gaming Worth it?

 The appeal of VR for PCs will vary from person to person.
-Investing in a VR-ready system means buying the headset, controllers, and the premium components you’ll need to make the experience flawless.
+Investing in a VR-ready system means buying the headset, controllers, and premium components you’ll need to make the experience flawless.

-It provides a level of immersion which traditional gaming can’t rival, and it offers a host of bonuses for that outside gaming.
+It provides a level of immersion that traditional gaming can’t rival, and it offers a host of bonuses for that outside gaming.
 Certain creative applications, like Blender, are adding support for VR devices, meaning that users will be able to sculpt 3D models in ways not seen before.

 Thinking about making the leap into a VR games machine?
 Why not check out the range of custom-built systems we have to offer.
 They’re specced-up to deal with the challenges of VR, but they’ll also handle more conventional gaming, too!